 Florida Bright Futures - Merit-based scholarship for Florida residents who graduate from a Florida high school.
 Contact your high school guidance counselor to determine your eligibility.

-State legislation requires that a student complete the FAFSA; valid results must be on file with the school before Bright Futures can be disbursed.
-Students are also required to repay the Bright Futures award for any course withdrawal.
+Students are required to repay the Bright Futures award for any course withdrawal.

 For additional information on Bright Futures, please review the State's Florida Bright Futures Brochure.